City, trash haulers agree on terms of bear ordinance, city manager says

 Council member Robin Crossan questioned whether the can should be an upfront cost, so that customers didn’t have to pay into “infinity.”
 Council member Jason Lacy said he thought those costs would work themselves out through market forces and competition.

-For businesses, the ordinance would require either dumpsters with bear-resistant lids or dumpsters kept in bear-resistance enclosures.
+For businesses, the ordinance would require either dumpsters with bear-resistant lids or dumpsters kept in bear-resistant enclosures.

 Suiter said the city plans to roll out an education campaign ahead of enforcement of the new ordinance at the cost of around $15,000 to $20,000, comparable to the plastic bag ban campaign.